WEC-Sim/WEC-Sim/source/features.rst

 To obtain a linear or rotational constraint in a different direction you must modify the constraint's or PTO's coordinate orientation.
 The important thing to remember is that a linear constraint or PTO will always allow motion along the joint's Z-axis, and a rotational constraint or PTO will allow rotation about the joint's Y-axis.
 To obtain translation along or rotation about a different direction relative to the global frame, you must modify the orientation of the joint's coordinate frame.
-This is done by setting the constraint's or PTO's :code:`orientation.z` and :code:`orientation.y` properties, which specify the new direction of the Z- and Y- joint coordinates.
+This is done by setting the constraint's or PTO's :code:`orientation.z` and :code:`orientation.y` properties which specify the new direction of the Z- and Y- joint coordinates.
 The Z- and Y- directions must be perpendicular to each other.

 As an example, if you want to constrain body 2 to surge motion relative to body 1 using a linear constraint, you would need the constraint's Z-axis to point in the direction of the global surge (X) direction.
 This would be done by setting :code:`constraint(i).orientation.z=[1,0,0]` and the Y-direction to any perpendicular direction (can be left as the default y=[0 1 0]).
-In this example the Y-direction would only have an effect on the coordinate on which the constraint forces are reported, but not on the dynamics of the system.
+In this example, the Y-direction would only have an effect on the coordinate on which the constraint forces are reported but not on the dynamics of the system.
 Similarly if you want to obtain a yaw constraint you would use a rotational constraint and align the constraint's Y-axis with the global Z-axis.
 This would be done by setting :code:`constraint(i).orientation.y=[0,0,1]` and the  z-direction to a perpendicular direction (say [0,-1,0]).